TOB-SVD: Total-Order Broadcast with Single-Vote Decisions in the Sleepy Model: Analysis

-We begin by presenting the Graded Agreement protocol with two grades,~$0$ and~$1.$ The protocol protocol lasts $3\Delta$ time, and requires $h_{0,0,3\Delta} > f_{3\Delta}$, i.e., that the validators which are \emph{initially awake and honest throughout the execution} outnumber all adversarial validators.
-Therefore, it in particular works in the $(\infty, 3\Delta, 0, 3\Delta,1)$-sleepy model.
-Honest validators which are awake during the output phase for grade 1, at time~$t=3\Delta$, only participate in it \emph{if they were also awake at time~$t=\Delta$}.
-Once we use this Graded Agreement primitive as a building block for our Total-Order-Broadcast protocol (Figure~\ref{fig:tob1}), this translates into the \emph{stability requirement} $T_s = 2\Delta$, leading to the use of the $(\infty, 3\Delta, 2\Delta, 3\Delta,1)$-sleepy model instead.
+Recall that this protocol works in the $(3\Delta, 0,\frac{1}{2})$-sleepy model and that honest validators which are awake during the output phase for grade 1, at time~$t=3\Delta$, only participate in it \emph{if they were also awake at time~$t=\Delta$}.

-\paragraph{Equivocations} We refer to multiple different inputs from the same validator as \emph{equivocations}, and to any pair of such inputs as \emph{equivocation evidence} for its sender.
-Validators only ever accept and forward up to two inputs per validator.